gerbercj/webhdfs/README.md

  * mkdir(path) - Make a new directory
  * mv(path, destination) - Rename a file or directory
  * rm(path) - Remove a file or directory
+ * status(path) - The status of a file or directory

 ## Contributing